LukaVerbrugghe/LukaVerbrugghe/README.md

-- 👋 Hi, I’m @professorVerbrugghe
+- 👋 Hi, I’m @LukaVerbrugghe, I'm a student from Bruges 🇧🇪
-- 👀 I’m interested in game dev and general programming
+- 👀 I’m interested in desktop and game development
-- 🌱 I’m currently learning unity and unreal engine
+- 🌱 I’m currently working on software for real estate companies
-- 💞️ I’m looking to collaborate on small games
+- 💞️ I like programming, piano and dogs
-- 📫 How to reach me: professor_verbrugghe on discord
+- 📫 How to reach me: verbruggheluka0@gmail.com

+Don't be a stranger, reach it with any questions, collaborations or just to say hi!
+I won't bite.

 <!---
 professorVerbrugghe/professorVerbrugghe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.